-The Federal Competition Commission, which is an administrative agency independent from the Mexican Ministry of Economy, has technical and operational autonomy to issue its resolutions.
-The Commission is integrated to exercise merger authority by public officials, divisions and administrative units, of which the main authority is the Commission in Plenary session, comprised of seven commissioners, including the Commission President.
-Resolutions are issued by majority votes of its members and exceptionally by a qualified majority in accordance with the law.
+The Federal Telecommunications Institute ("IFT" for its initials in Spanish); and the Federal Economic Competition Commission (the "Commission").
+The IFT is the agency in charge of regulating and supervising the telecommunications, radio and TV industries, and the Commission is the agency responsible for all competition matters except for those sectors reserved for the IFT.
+The Commission is integrated to exercise merger authority by public officials, divisions and administrative units, of which the main authority is the Commission in Plenary session, comprising seven commissioners, including the Commission President.
+Resolutions are issued by majority votes of its members and, exceptionally, by a qualified majority in accordance with the law.